atewari-bot/driving-coupon/README.md

 * Drivers with bachelors degree or no degree are equally likly to accept bar coupons as compared to other education background drivers.
 * Income range $25k to $37.5k tend to accept more coupons as comapred to other income groups.
 * Married partner highly likely to accept bar coupons compared to drivers with other marital status.
+* Drivers whose destination is not an urgent place are highly likely to accept bar coupons.
+* Alone drivers are highly likely to accept bar coupons.

 ## EDA Summary